ralphcasipe1/ralphcasipe1/README.md

 ### Hi there 👋

 ### About me
-My name is Ralph Kevin, but I'm used to people calling as Kevin.
+My name is Ralph Kevin, but I'm used to people calling me as Kevin.
 I live in PH 🇵🇭 and I work as a Backend Developer at [High Output Ventures](https://www.hov.co/).

 I have a huge passion towards enterprise software architectures and software testing.